Reuse of human excreta: Multiple barrier concept for safe use in agriculture

-Research into how to make reuse of urine and feces safe in agriculture has been carried out in Sweden since the 1990s.
+Research into how to make the reuse of urine and feces safe in agriculture has been conducted in Sweden since the 1990s.
 In 2006 the World Health Organization (WHO) provided guidelines on safe reuse of wastewater, excreta, and greywater.
 The multiple barrier concept to reuse, which is the key cornerstone of this publication, has led to a clear understanding of how excreta reuse can be done safely.
 The concept is also used in water supply and food production, and is generally understood as a series of treatment steps and other safety precautions to prevent the spread of pathogens.

-The degree of treatment required for excreta-based fertilizers before they can safely be used in agriculture depends on a number of factors.
-It mainly depends on which other barriers will be put in place according to the multiple barrier concept.
-Such barriers might be selecting a suitable crop, farming methods, methods of applying the fertilizer, education of the farmers, and so forth.
+The degree of treatment required for excreta-based fertilizers before they can be safely used in agriculture depends on several factors.
+It mainly depends on which other barriers will be put in place, according to the multiple-barrier concept.
+Such barriers might include selecting a suitable crop, farming methods, fertilizer application methods, farmers' education, and so forth.

 For example, in the case of urine-diverting dry toilets secondary treatment of dried feces can be performed at community level rather than at household level and can include thermophilic composting where fecal material is composted at over 50 °C, prolonged storage with a duration of 1.5 to two years, chemical treatment with ammonia from urine to inactivate the pathogens, solar sanitation for further drying or heat treatment to eliminate pathogens.

 Gardeners of Fada N'Gourma in Burkina Faso apply dry excreta after mixing with other organic fertilizer (donkey manure, cow manure) and pure fertile soil, and after maturing for another 2 to 4 months.

 Exposure of farm workers to untreated excreta constitutes a significant health risk due to its pathogen content.
-There can be a large amount of enteric bacteria, virus, protozoa, and helminth eggs in feces.
+There can be a large amount of enteric bacteria, viruses, protozoa, and helminth eggs in feces.
 This risk also extends to consumers of crops fertilized with untreated excreta.
-Therefore, excreta needs to be appropriately treated before reuse, and health aspects need to be managed for all reuse applications as the excreta can contain pathogens even after treatment.
+Therefore, excreta needs to be appropriately treated before reuse, and health aspects need to be managed for all reuse applications, as excreta can still contain pathogens even after treatment.

 Treatment of excreta for pathogen removal

-Temperature is a treatment parameter with an established relation to pathogen inactivation for all pathogen groups: Temperatures above 50 C have the potential to inactivate most pathogens.
-Therefore, thermal sanitization is utilized in several technologies, such as thermophilic composting and thermophilic anaerobic digestion and potentially in sun drying.
+Temperature is a treatment parameter with an established relationship to pathogen inactivation across all pathogen groups: Temperatures above 50 C can inactivate most pathogens.
+Therefore, thermal sanitization is utilized in several technologies, such as thermophilic composting and thermophilic anaerobic digestion, and potentially in sun drying.
 Alkaline conditions (pH value above 10) can also deactivate pathogens.
 This can be achieved with ammonia sanitization or lime treatment.

 The treatment of excreta and wastewater for pathogen removal can take place: